dubeboy/squadmint-multisig/README.md

 # squadmint-multisig
-This is the solana program, to handle multisig pools
+This is the solana program, to handle multisig pools.

 # More information
-This is a living document, we will be updating as progress in our development
+This is a living document, we will be updating it as we progress in our development.